Jen

 Oh, yeah.
 So I'll answer it like this.
 My family and my friends, my husband and some of his longtime family and friends are all part of our community.
 My husband and I don't have children, but we have a lot of godchildren.
 We are the godparents that show up for everything.
 And we always have the gifts and we bring the gifts that annoy the parents.
 The first and second birthdays were always the obnoxious stuffed animals.
 And then were always the godparents that would give the noisy gifts once they got to a certain age.
 So we always show up.
 And showing up is important.
 So that's definitely part of my community and my family.
 And then this question makes me think quite a bit about what my husband and I talk a lot about, which is when we moved away from Chicago, we had grown up in the area, education, all in the area.
 And so we had an arc of people that were part of our community.
 And when we left the city and moved to another city, we realized we had to recreate our social support.

-We had to navigate and find people that we could connect with, common interests or that were interested in, or they were interested in us.
+We had to navigate and find people that we could connect with, had common interests or that were interested in our interests, or they were simply interested in us.
 Because it doesn't just happen always.
-You don't have the same structures of.
-Well, this person and I are in the same classes together or they live down the block or our Parents know each other, and so we became friends because they lived, you know, nearby when were little kids.
-So we have really, each time we've moved, been quite intentional about.
-This is the city we live in.
-And community doesn't always happen by chance.
-And so we have to do the work in an intentional way, sometimes put ourselves out there a little bit more to create that sense of a new community.
+You don't have the same structures as you age.
+Well, this person and I are in the same classes together, or they live down the block, or our parents know each other, and so we became friends because they lived nearby when we were little kids.
+Each time we've moved, we’ve been quite intentional.
+This is the city we live in, community doesn't always happen by chance, we have to do the work in an intentional way, and sometimes put ourselves out there a little bit more to create that sense of a new community.

-Because for us, the family and friends we have around us are all part of our kind of social support network, and yet they don't live here.
-And so not having that social support network in the area that we live, it's something that's important to us.
+Because for us, the family and friends we have around us are all part of our kind of social support network, and yet they don't all live here.
+And having that social support network in the area that we live in, that is something that's important to us.
 It's something that also helps us in our experience of whatever city we move to.
 And I think it also shapes not only our experience of that city, but also our memories of it.
-Right.
+Right?
 Our stories of it.
 We were talking about memorable stories.
-A lot of times that's shaped by the intentional community and social connections that we have to build when we move to a new city or a new neighborhood or as we're.
-We're living in a city.
+A lot of times that's shaped by the intentional community and social connections that we have to build when we move to a new city or a new neighborhood or as we're living in a city.

 What else should we know about how you feel about cities?

 It feels like home to me.
 I do feel like the financial challenges are real, and that's something that the city of New York could work on.
-I think there's some improvement opportunities there around how spaces are accessible, both physically and financially, and some of the financial precarity that people of this city feel and experience in a very real way.
-And so that's also how I feel about cities.
-Incredible opportunity.
-But also, one of the challenges of cities is that they're not always structured for everyone.
-They're structured in a way that is often shaped by financial dynamics, history, race, gender, accessibility, ability, and mobility.
-And so I feel that about cities as well.
+I think there's some improvement opportunities around how spaces are accessible, both physically and financially, and some of the financial precarity that people of this city feel and experience in a very real way.
+And that's also how I feel about this and other cities: incredible opportunity, but also one of the challenges of cities is they're not always structured for everyone.
+They're structured in a way that is often shaped by financial dynamics, history, race, gender, accessibility, or ability and mobility.

-But in some ways, I think that's the mixed feelings of a city I also appreciate, because you see the possibility and the variety.
+Those mixed feelings of a city I also appreciate because you see the possibility and the variety.
 You see the challenges.
-It's a “both and.”
 But there's still a possibility, right?
-There's still cities constantly remaking themselves, changing, being challenged.
+There are still cities constantly remaking themselves, changing, being challenged.
 We're not doing well here.
 We could do better.
 And so I enjoy that about a city, even if it's an area that is an obstacle or needs improvement.
-I think there's still that sense of well, it could change.
-And I don't always feel that about other spaces that just don't have the kind of volume or resource space or attention because there just aren't as many people, there aren't as many eyes looking at where there need to be changes or improvement.
+I think there's still that sense of: well, it could change.
+And I don't always feel that about other spaces that just don't have the kind of volume, resources, space, or attention because there just aren't as many people, there aren't as many eyes looking at where there needs to be changes or improvements.
 So I also appreciate that about cities.

-You know, they even though it can take a long time and certain things can't change, you know, Chicago has a lot of alleys, back alleys, which I kind of like that's where the trash goes.
-We're not putting alleys here where the trash is going to go.
-But there still has sometimes this feeling of the possibility of malleability and I appreciate that about cities.
+You know, even though it can take a long time and certain things can't change, for example and as you know, Chicago has a lot of alleys, back alleys, which I kind of like that's where the trash goes.
+We're not putting alleys in New York to make new spaces for where the trash is going to go.
+But there still is this feeling of the possibility of malleability and I appreciate that about cities.